 Skip to content

-Scenario Selection in dRISK Edge
+Scenario Selection in conode

 Summary

-With Edge you can quickly find any scenarios you need from within the knowledge graph, and store them in a “pool” ready for upcoming simulation tests.
+With conode you can quickly find any scenarios you need from within the knowledge graph, and store them in a “pool” ready for upcoming simulation tests.
 In this workflow, we will follow a few example user stories:

 Example 1: “We would like to test our stack on scenarios which take place at a t-intersection and involve pedestrian hazards”